fossadev/fossabot-docs/docs/variables/gamesplayed.md

 # $(gamesplayed)

-Returns a list of recorded directories that a broadcaster's latest stream was, or current stream is under.
+Returns a list of recorded game directories that a broadcaster's latest stream was, or current stream is under.

 :::info This feature is managed by a custom tracking system!